 A new cultural and community hub in the heart of Leslieville is officially taking flight.

-Tonight, the doors of Streetcar Crowsnest will fling open to the public for the very first time for a preview of new Canadian comedy play, “The Wedding Party.”
+Tonight, the doors of Streetcar Crowsnest will fling open to the public for

 The $11-million, 12,000-square-foot venue located in the heart of Leslieville at 345 Carlaw Ave. at Dundas Street East is the first professional performing arts facility of its kind east of the Don Valley Parkway.